donejs/donejs/docs/guide.md

 ### Creating a global test page

 While we already created an individual test page in `pmo/restaurant/list/test.html` it is also useful to have another test page that loads and runs all the tests at once.
-Lets create `pmo/test.html` like:
+Let's create `pmo/test.html` like:

 ```html
 <title>Place my order tests</title>